Tom Sizemore, star of 'Saving Private Ryan,' 'Heat,' dies at 61 after brain aneurysm

 Lago told Yahoo that over the past few years Sizemore "was getting his life back to a great place.
 He loved his sons and his family."
 He called Sizemore "one of the most sincere, kind and generous human beings I have had the pleasure of knowing" and said the actor's "courage and determination through adversity was always an inspiration to me."

-Sizemore is survived by his twin, teenaged sons, Jayden and Jagger, from his relationship with Janelle McIntire.
+Sizemore is survived by his twin sons, Jayden and Jagger, 17, from his relationship with Janelle McIntire.
 Lago told Yahoo that "the twins are devastated by the loss of their father and will release a statement at a later time."